cortoproject/corto/README.md

 source configure
 rake
 ```

-This README contains information for people that want to do development with the latest version of the repository, and also serves as a good background on the internal workings of corto package management.
-Most of the things described here are automated when using the corto tools and buildsystem, however if you want to use your own buildsystem you'll find this information helpful.

 ## Building development add-ons
 It is recommended to install the following packages if you will be doing corto development.
 These packages are development only, and not required when you're deploying your application: